-Economic case Bus Cot North Bay C Summary Ra Summary Rationale usiness as sual County unitary North Cumbria Bay Council Business as usual a. b. c.
-There is no change to current arrangements There are no additional efficiencies over and above those already planned Increasing challenges on viability due to demand increases and funding pressures particularly in county-led services and foregone potential benefits 2.a Will improve value for the public sector Ν County Unitary a. b.
-Increased potential for improving value for the public sector from service redesign, but potential delay as phased after transition to a unitary Short term high potential for transitional efficiencies from standardising and simplifying 2.b Will be more efficient Ν processes and pathways across council services.
+Summary Ra ummary Rationale Business as usual a.
+There is no change to current arrangements b.
+There are no additional efficiencies over and above those already planned c.
+Increasing challenges on viability due to demand increases and funding pressures particularly in county-led services and foregone potential benefits County Unitary a.
+Increased potential for improving value for the public sector from service redesign, but potential delay as phased after transition to a unitary b.
+Short term high potential for transitional efficiencies from standardising and simplifying processes and pathways across council services.
 But increased risk that complexity of scale and alignment to two different integrated care systems for example erodes benefits.
-Potential trade off from efficient 'standard' services requiring more expensive solutions later when 2.c Will be sustainable Ν Ν c. compared to agile responsive approached tailored to community requirements.
-Increased risk of unsustainable benefits if locality work needs to be reintroduced and replicated within the diverse communities of Cumbria Distinct in nature so have assessed each on Bay Council a. b. c.
-High potential for bringing forward benefits and value for the public sector by aligning and supporting leadership across organisations with shared values and ambitions for the Bay Similar short term benefit realisation potential from unification over a planned transition and enhanced long term value through on bringing forward reform across services, including a focus on a single integrated care system Working within a coherent locality developing shared agendas and plans, pooling resources and budgets to deliver on places based shared priorities.
-Provides a platform at an appropriate scale for Cumbria and Lancaster for working upstream and focusing on preventative actions with long term significant value for the public sector. own merit North Cumbria a. b.
-Potential for improving value as the new authority develops but currently less mature than the Bay As above c.
-As above
+Potential trade off from efficient 'standard' services requiring more expensive solutions later when compared to agile responsive approached tailored to community requirements. c.
+Increased risk of unsustainable benefits if locality work needs to be reintroduced and replicated within the diverse communities of Cumbria Bay Council a.
+High potential for bringing forward benefits and value for the public sector by aligning and supporting leadership across organisations with shared values and ambitions for the Bay b.
+Similar short term benefit realisation potential from unification over a planned transition and enhanced long term value through on bringing forward reform across services, including a focus on a single integrated care system c.
+Working within a coherent locality developing shared agendas and plans, pooling resources and budgets to deliver on places based shared priorities.
+Provides a platform at an